Oakland County exec: $3M in business aid on the way

 Oakland County on Wednesday announced the details of a $3 million fund to provide immediate help for small businesses impacted by the COVID-19 pandemic.

-The County has received a $1.15 million grant from the Michigan Economic Development Corp. and its Michigan Small Business Relief Program, giving qualifying small businesses with up to $10,000 to help offset losses or expenses resulting from the coronavirus emergency.
+The County has received a $1.15 million grant from the Michigan Economic Development Corp. and its Michigan Small Business Relief Program, which will give qualifying small businesses up to $10,000 to help offset losses or expenses resulting from the coronavirus emergency.

 The state is expected to distribute the money to the county by April 1.